ZonghaoLi777/githubTrending/README.md

 ## C++

+* 【2024-02-18】[dosbox-staging / dosbox-staging](https://github.com/dosbox-staging/dosbox-staging) - DOSBox Staging is a modern continuation of DOSBox with advanced features and current development practices.
 * 【2024-02-17】[jesyspa / linear-cpp](https://github.com/jesyspa/linear-cpp) - An attempt at a C++ tutorial.
 * 【2024-02-17】[MalwareTech / EDR-Preloader](https://github.com/MalwareTech/EDR-Preloader) - An EDR bypass that prevents EDRs from hooking or loading DLLs into our process by hijacking the AppVerifier layer
 * 【2024-02-16】[darkluar / cosmic-station](https://github.com/darkluar/cosmic-station) - 🧪Exclusive Android Sony Playstation 2 emulator, from scratch, using Kotlin, C++ 20, OpenGLES, Vulkan, and Cubes